Buying Property in Portugal: An Expert Guide

 Rental yields in Portugal

 Foreign ownership of property in Portugal proved to be a pretty lucrative investment.
-Rental yields in the Lisbon Metropolitan Area stood at 6.7 percent in the third quarter of 2023, while rental yields for the Porto Metropolitan Area stood at 6 percent.
-If you are looking to invest in the Algarve, rental yields in this beautiful, sun-drenched region in southern Portugal stood at 5.6 percent.
+Rental yields in the Lisbon Metropolitan Area are 6.8 percent, while rental yields for the Porto Metropolitan Area are 6.6 percent.

 Key reasons to buy property in Portugal